Student examining historical stereographs through a stereoscopic viewer

 Students engage in hands-on learning experiences and reflection to develop skills and increase knowledge retention.

-History majors can take their European history on site while participating in Centre’s programs in Strasbourg, France, and London, England.
+In addition to mentored research with faculty, history majors will have the opportunity to take European history on site while participating in Centre’s semester study-abroad programs in Strasbourg, France, and London, England.
 Other study abroad options that often offer history courses include the College’s semester program in Merida, Mexico, and several shorter programs in countries ranging from Uganda to Guatemala.

 Internships